Application Layer 7 DDoS Attack Protection

 Indusface AppTrana provides you with an application security team with expertise in analyzing traffic, identifying DDoS attempts, creating custom rules to stop attacks instantly, and monitoring your applications 24×7.

-Need help protecting your business from DDoS attacks?
+Need help protecting your business from layer 7 DDoS attacks?